Buying property in Nagoya?

 What are the biggest risks for property prices in Nagoya in 2026?

-As of January 2026, the three biggest risks for Nagoya property prices are faster-than-expected interest rate hikes that could shock affordability, wage stagnation that would erode real purchasing power, and potential oversupply in certain condo micro-markets if investor demand cools.
+As of early 2026, the three biggest risks for Nagoya property prices are a faster-than-expected pace of Bank of Japan rate hikes creating an affordability shock, real wages stagnating while prices and costs continue to rise, and localized oversupply in specific condo micro-markets if investor demand cools more sharply than anticipated.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Nagoya.